emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 Choosing tags
 =============
 I'll skip showing you how to create tags, you can check that out yourself in the [`CreateTagActivity`](https://github.com/emilsjolander/sprinkles/tree/master/sample/src/se/emilsjolander/sprinkles/CreateTagActivity.java) class, it's almost exactly like creating a note.
-Instead i will show you how we can set multiple tags on a note using a `NoteTagLink`, this is done in the [`ChooseTagActivity`](https://github.com/emilsjolander/sprinkles/tree/master/sample/src/se/emilsjolander/sprinkles/ChooseTagActivity.java) class.
+Instead I will show you how we can set multiple tags on a note using a `NoteTagLink`, this is done in the [`ChooseTagActivity`](https://github.com/emilsjolander/sprinkles/tree/master/sample/src/se/emilsjolander/sprinkles/ChooseTagActivity.java) class.
 This is probably the most complicated part of the application.
 First we must query all the tags in the database.
 When receiving the result we swap the tags in the adapter and update what tags are checked (checked tags are attached to notes) we also return true because we want to be updated on if tags are added or removed from the database.
 ```java
 Query.many(Tag.class, "select * from Tags").getAsync(
 	getLoaderManager(), onTagsLoaded);